The first vote Trump's Supreme Court Justice made was to hasten an Arkansas execution

 Ledell Lee received "inadequate representation at every stage of his case."

-After a protracted legal battle, Arkansas carried out its first execution since 2005 using the controversial drug, Midazolam.
-Ledell Lee, who was convicted of murder in 1995, died on Thursday night at 11:56 p.m., twelve minutes after receiving the lethal drug cocktail.
+After a protracted legal battle, Arkansas carried out its first execution since 2005 using the controversial drug midazolam.
+Ledell Lee, who was convicted of murder in 1995, died on Thursday night at 11:56 p.m., 12 minutes after receiving the lethal drug cocktail.

-"Tonight the lawful sentence of a jury has been upheld by the courts through decades of challenges has been carried out," Arkansas Attorney General Leslie Rutledge said in a statement.
+"Tonight the lawful sentence of a jury which has been upheld by the courts through decades of challenges has been carried out," Arkansas Attorney General Leslie Rutledge said in a statement.
 "I pray this lawful execution helps bring closure for the Reese family."

 Lee's execution was part of Arkansas' plan to put eight men to death in the span of 11 days.
 The rushed schedule was prompted by concerns that the state's supply of Midazolam was going to expire at the end of the month.
-But the plan was criticized from a number of different quarters including anti-death penalty advocates and even former executioners.
+But the plan was criticized from a number of different quarters, including by anti-death penalty advocates and even former executioners.

 Arkansas also suffered a series of legal setbacks.
 On April 6, one of the inmates received an emergency stay after the Arkansas Parole Board recommended clemency.
 One week later, Pulaski County Circuit Court Judge Wendell Griffen issued a temporary restraining order that blocked six of the executions, and the Arkansas Supreme Court issued an emergency stay blocking the seventh.
 A few days later on April 17, the state's Supreme Court halted the executions scheduled for that day, but the 8th Circuit Court of Appeals overturned a lower-court ruling allowing Arkansas to move forward with the other executions.
 On Wednesday, the Arkansas Supreme Court halted the execution of the Stacey Johnson, who was scheduled to be put to death on the same day as Lee.